Everyone has a slow cooker – but for a while the Instant Pot was high fashion!

-Even though it’s not hard to make a bunch of everyday foods like rice, hard-boiled eggs, and steamed vegetables faster in an Instant Pot, I have to admit that mine stayed in its box, floating around from the mud room to the kitchen to the basement, for at least six months.
-(Maybe longer!)
+Even though it’s not hard to make a bunch of everyday foods like rice, hard-boiled eggs, and steamed vegetables faster in an Instant Pot, I have to admit that mine stayed in its box, floating around from the mud room to the kitchen to the basement, for almost a year.
 It seems dumb, but if you’re feeling overwhelmed, 15 minutes to read directions is just too much to consider – and then you probably need to find new recipes too!

 I’m glad to know I’m not alone in the new-appliance-in-box-for-six-months syndrome.
 I heard this from a reader a while back when I mentioned the Instant Pot on Facebook: